iMicknl/ha-tahoma/README.md

 ### Retrieve HomeKit code

 If your hub (e.g. Somfy TaHoma) supports HomeKit natively, your setup code will be added as a sensor in Home Assistant.
 Look up your hub in Home Assistant and retrieve the value from the 'HomeKit Setup Code' sensor.
-You can now setup the [HomeKit Controller](https://www.home-assistant.io/integrations/homekit_controller/) integration in Home Assistant.
+You can now configure the [HomeKit Controller](https://www.home-assistant.io/integrations/homekit_controller/) integration in Home Assistant.